rajpurkarlab/cheXlocalize/README.md

 The validation and test sets consist of 234 chest X-rays from 200 patients and 668 chest X-rays from 500 patients, respectively.
 The 10 pathologies of interest were Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Lung Opacity, Pleural Effusion, Pneumothorax, and Support Devices.

-For more details, please see our paper, [Benchmarking saliency methods for chest X-ray interpretation](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3).
+For more details, please see our paper, [_Benchmarking saliency methods for chest X-ray interpretation_](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3).

 <a name="setup"></a>
 ## Setup